fatihk29/HTML5-Bootcamp/section13-Tables/readme.md

 - Each table row is defined with a tr tag.

 ## th Table Heading

 - The table header is defined with a th tag.
+- Bold and centered

-## td
+## td Table Data

 - The table data or cell is defined with a td tag.
+- Data containers.